eamahma/Portfolio/README.md

 * Links to nav bars directing to pages still in construction
 * CSS variables used to adjust colors, margins, lines with more flexibility
 * Avtar added to header

+## recent updates
+* Avtar swapped with personal photo
+* Resume in PDF format added
+* Used Bootstrap instead of CSS and most of original CSS became irrelevant and removed
+* Used Fontawsome
+* Team project and four other previous homeworks added